Toby Goodshank

 Toby Goodshank is a musician and visual artist based out of New York City.
 In addition to his solo work, he performs regularly with New York City-based bands Double Deuce, the Tri-Lambs, and the Christian Pirate Puppets.

 Biography

-Toby Goodshank is an American musician, singer, and songwriter.
+Toby Goodshank, born Dominick Carlucci, was raised in Newtown, Conn., and is an American musician, singer, and songwriter.
 Toby Goodshank made his high-profile musical debut playing acoustic guitar in The Moldy Peaches.
 He has a prolific solo career, recording 14 albums in a five-year span and touring Europe with artists including Jeffrey Lewis and Kimya Dawson.
 He has since become a prominent voice in the underground NYC music scene.

 Goodshank is also adept at pen-and-ink drawing, and usually designs packaging for his records.
 He has written a number of comics, and has designed merchandise and cover art for several other artists.

 Style

 Goodshank's style, while usually centered on his solo guitar and singing abilities, draws from a variety of pop and underground art and musical influences and employs many instrumental textures.
 Unconventional song structures, humor, innuendo, and wordplay are staples of his music and artwork across the variety of forms they take.